garaio/grem-graphql-api/README.md

+# This repo has moved

+It now lives on the https://github.com/Garaio-REM/grem-graphql-api organization.

 # GARAIO REM GraphQL API

 GARAIO REM implements a [GraphQL](https://graphql.org) API to communicate with a GARAIO REM instance.
 In order to use it, you